 For example, a boat can represent a vessel for a journey, water, the

 source of life and sunset can be symbolic of a death or ending.

-We at Community Deathcare Québec invite you to participate in a community ritual to honour our loved ones who have died,
+We at Community Deathcare Québec invite you to participate in a community ritual to remember our loved ones

-and to give expression to our grief not shared due to our current lack of social connection.
-All are welcome to join us.
+or give expression to our grief due to our current lack of social connection.

-who honour their grief and their loved ones who have died.
+of those who remember their loved ones who have died.

 In the days leading up to the launch, think of your loved one as you make a mini boat of eco-safe materials in their honour.